Using HTTP Methods in RESTful APIs

 PUT

-On successful update, return 200 (or 204 if not returning any content in the body) from a PUT.
-If using PUT for creating, return HTTP status 201 on successful creation.
-A body in the response is optional—providing one consumes more bandwidth.
-It is not necessary to return a link via a Location header in the creation case since the client already set the resource ID.
+On a successful update, return 200 (or 204 if no content is returned).
+If using PUT for creation, return HTTP status 201.
+It is not necessary to return a link via a Location header since the client already set the resource ID.

 Examples: